Pinzauti/LaTeX-thesis-template/README.md

 - amsthm
 - mathtools

-## Github action
+## Pre-included Github action

 Used in order to compile the document and to upload it to the worflow tab.
-More info [here](https://github.com/xu-cheng/latex-action/)
+More info [here](https://github.com/xu-cheng/latex-action/).